An appeal for Reconciliation Ecology and Land Reengagement along Santa Cruz River

 Riparian corridors like the historic Santa Cruz comprise less than 1% of the ecosystems found across the Western United States.
 Despite their rarity these ribbons of green life are quintessential to sustaining global biodiversity.
 These habitats historically served as both cultural and ecological migration corridors and are incredibly endangered.

 For millennia the Santa Cruz river braided itself through the Sonoran Desert sandwiched between lush riparian corridors and expansive mesquite bosques.
 Ideas, goods, and culture have long flowed both north and south along the Santa Cruz.
 A multitude of diverse species ranging from jaguars to bald eagles, have traveled along the river for thousands of years.
-Hundreds of bird species called the bosques surrounding the river their home.
+Hundreds of bird species called the bosques surrounding the river thier home.
 In the past 100 years nearly all those bosques have disappeared.
 A century of reckless urbanization and unjust water politics have left most of our once lush waterways dry and seemingly desolate.

 This is why places like the Santa Cruz River and the remaining open space found across the floodplain are so important.
 They are the sacred places that demonstrate to our youth the truth in our aspirations and in our histories.
 They embody what it looks like to tend and conserve the land through reciprocity and humility within our ecological communities.
 It is hard to believe something you have never seen or experienced – these places provide the context for our past stories and vision for the aspirations we have for our shared home.